itchyny/lightline.vim/README.md

 + set `Profiles>Colors>Minimum contrast` to Lowest.
 + set `Profiles>Window>Transparency` to Opaquest.

+For other terminals, this weird-triangle problem will be resolved by disabling transparency or contrast adjustment.

 Now, let us get back to the tutorial (with the patched font for vim-powerline).